extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

 Requirements
 ````````````

-This workflow is designed for operating in IP Fabric mode.
+This workflow is designed for use in IP Fabric EVPN networks only.

-.. include:: /_includes/solutions/dcfabric/create_l2_tenant_evpn.rst

 Output
 ``````